bluerock-io/iris/docs/resource_algebras.md

 Here, the projection `one_shot_inG` is registered as an instance for type-class resolution.
 If you need several resource algebras, just add more `inG` fields.
 If you are using another module as part of yours, add a field like `one_shot_other : otherG Σ`.
+All of these fields should be added to the `Local Existing Instances`.

-The code above enables these typeclass instances only in the surrounding file: where they are used to define the new abstraction by the library, while the interface of these abstractions will only depend on the `one_shotG` class.
+The code above enables these typeclass instances only in the surrounding file where they are used to define the new abstractions by the library.
+The interface of these abstractions will only depend on the `one_shotG` class.
-Since `one_shot_inG` will be hidden from clients, they will not accidentally reuse it accidentally in their code.
+Since `one_shot_inG` will be hidden from clients, they will not accidentally rely on it in their code.

 Having defined the type class, we need to provide a way to instantiate it.
 This is an important step, as not every resource algebra can actually be used: if